Amanss21229/NeetQuizBot/replit.md

 ### Admin Commands
 - ✅ /broadcast - Forward replied message to all groups and users
+- ✅ /pbroadcast - Broadcast message to all private chats only (not groups)
+- ✅ /gbroadcast - Broadcast message to all groups and channels only (not private chats)
 - ✅ /stats - Show bot statistics (users, groups, quizzes, answers)
 - ✅ /promote - Promote user as bot admin
 - ✅ /remove - Remove user from bot admin list